 LOSS OF INNOCENCE

 A “loss of innocence” is often seen as an integral part of coming of age.
 It is usually thought of as an experience or period in a child’s life that widens their awareness of evil, pain or suffering in the world around them.
-What we experienced was that evil, pain, and suffering, within ourselves and our own lives.
-Although the loss of innocence is painful (and surprising to many of us!) you may eventually realize you’re better off without it:
+What we experienced was that evil, pain, and suffering, but within ourselves and our own lives.
+The feeling of having lost our innocence has an air of wistful longing to it (as well as being surprising to many of us!).
+We may come to realize that we’re better off without it, though, like this writer did:

 “When we are old enough, we return ourselves to innocence, knowingly.
 Not like the innocence of childhood, but the wise, informed, innocence of aging.
 We dance anyway even when it’s not our music.
 We do silly things even when the silly places are closed and we’re tired and we have to be silly alone.
 We laugh at the light.
 We suspend disbelief.
 We make jokes in the dentist office.
 We return to innocence because innocence returns us to the newness of things, and we are at last old enough to receive the gifts of things, to delight in the delight of things given.
 Because innocence returns us to the surprise, the gift of the moment.
 We return to innocence and innocence receives us with joy, repays with joy the only-ness of this moment, this gift, this giver, this giving.”